Sibel Altınkaya: Sport career

 2018 Mediterranean Games in Tarragona, Spain.

 She competed in the team event of the European Championships in 2019 in Nantes, France and 2021 in Cluj-Napoca, Romania.

 She and her teammates failed to advance to the second round in the doubles event and to the third round in the mixed doubles event at the 2021 World Championships in Houston, United States.

 She participated at the 2022 WTT Singapore Grand Smash, where she was not able to qualify for the main tour.

 At the 2022 Mediterranean Games in Oran, Algeria, she ranked fifth in the singles and seventh in the team event.
 She so improved her rank in the world list to 89th.

 She won the bronze medal in the singles event, and the silver medal in the team event at the 2021 Islamic Solidarity Games in Konya, Turkey.

 In the doubles and mixed doubles events at the 2023 World Championships in Durban, KwaZulu-Natal, South Africa, she and her teammates lost the first round.

 She lost the first round in the singles event at the 2023 European Games in Kraków, Poland.

 After gathering points at the 2024 WTT Star Contender Ljubljana, Altınkaya qualified to represent her country at the 2024 Olympics in Paris, France after her achievement at the WTT Star Contender Ljubljana 2024.
-She lost the Round of 64 match against the 61-year-old Chinese-born Ni Xialian from Luxembourg by 2–4, and was eliminated.
+She lost the Round of 64 match against Chinese Ni Xialian from Luxembourg by 2–4, and was eliminated.

 Personal life

+Sibel Altınkaya was born in Ruse Bulgaria], on 1 February 1993.